TULiberalArts/Political-Science/pages/undergradaute.md

    Roselyn Hsueh
    443 Gladfelter Hall
    [rhsueh@temple.edu](mailto:rhsueh@temple.edu)
+meta-description: >-
+  Our department offers a bachelor’s degree in political science, a       minor that can be paired with any other program of study and a          certificate in political economy.
 ---

 Our department offers a bachelor's degree in political science, a minor that can be paired with any other program of study and a certificate in political economy.